official-stockfish/stockfish-web/content/blog/2018/stockfish-9.md

 I am pleased to announce that Stockfish 9 is out.

-You can download the official builds from here
+You can download the offical builds from here
 <https://stockfishchess.org/download/>

 I would like to thank all the amazing people that made this release